Ambaji ropeway

 Ambaji ropeway is a ropeway on Gabbar hill in Ambaji, Banaskantha district, Gujarat, India.
 It was opened in 1998.

 History

-Ambaji is a major pilgrim town because of presence of the Ambaji Temples on foothill as well as on the Gabbar hill, a Shakta pitha.
+Ambaji is a major pilgrim town because of presence of the Ambaji Mata Temple on foothill as well as on the Gabbar hill, a Shakta pitha.
 Shri Arasuri Ambaji Mata Devasthan Trust which manages these temples installed the ropeway in 1998 and leased it to Usha Breco Limited.